Loft Conversion Guide

 Building Regulations or Planning Permission Approval for Loft Conversions

-A loft conversion is a major structural project, and it must comply with several important regulations.
-It's common to confuse Planning Permission and Building Regulations, but they are two separate requirements.
+A loft conversion is a major structural project, and it must comply with Building Regulations and planning permission:

-• Side-facing windows must not be clear glass (must be obscure-glazed) and any opening parts must be 1.7m above the floor.
+• Windows and Privacy - Side-facing windows must not be clear glass (must be obscure-glazed) and any opening parts must be 1.7m above the floor.

-• You should use similar materials to the original home for the construction.
+• Appearance - You should use similar materials to the original home for the construction.

 When Permitted Development Rights Do Not Apply